Would you like to travel Europe cheap?

 Beskid Wyspowy is beautiful at any time of the year, even off the high season.
 In November 2018 I hiked to Lubon Wielki.
 When I reached the peak, I saw one of the most stunning mountain sunsets I've ever seen!
 And during the whole 4-hour hike I met just two persons.

-The best way to get to Beskid Wyspowy is to take the bus from Krakow city center.
-Private bus carriers offer plenty of connections to main towns in Beskid Wyspowy.
+The best way to get to Beskid Wyspowy is to take the bus from the Krakow city center.
+Private bus carriers offer plenty of connections to the main towns in Beskid Wyspowy.
 There are the most shuttles to Mszana Dolna.
-One-way ticket from Krakow costs around 12 – 14 PLN and transfer lasts about 1.5 hour.
+A one-way ticket from Krakow costs around 15 – 18 PLN and the transfer lasts about 1.5 hours.

-I think that all seasons are good to discover this region – it just depends on your preferences.
+I think that all seasons are good for discovering this region – it just depends on your preferences.
 The trails aren’t very demanding, so even in winter a moderately fit person should be able to ascend all peaks of Beskid Wyspowy without any troubles.

-If you'd like to stay in a mountain resort, you might want to choose Rabka Zdroj.
-You can find available hotels here:
+If you'd like to stay in a mountain resort, you might want to choose Rabka-Zdrój.

 6. Kasprowy Wierch